-Hair and Nails - Maintaining appropriate hair and nail practices decreases the potential transmission of disease or infection via fomites or harmful microorganisms.
+Hair and Nails - Maintaining appropriate hair and nail practices decreases the potential transmission of disease or infection via fomites or harmful microorganisms

-- Students should wash hair regularly, especially after work in the clinical setting - Shoulder length or longer hair should be tied or pinned back - Fingernails kept short and clean - Nails should not be visible over the palm of hand - No artificial nails
+- Students should wash hair regularly, especially after work in the clinical setting - Shoulder length hair or longer hair should be tied or pinned back - Fingernails should be kept short and clean - Nails should not be visible over the palm of hand - No artificial nails

-Fragrances - Students should refrain from the use of fragrances to avoid causing additional fear, anxiety, and stress in feline patients.
+Fragrances - Students should refrain from the use of fragrances to avoid causing additional fear, anxiety, and stress in feline patients

-Jewelry - Safe jewelry-wearing practices must be followed to avoid potential injury to the student.
+Jewelry - Safe jewelry-wearing practices must be followed to avoid potential injury to the student

-- One finger ring or combination of engagement and wedding ring per hand - Silicon bands are highly recommended - An analog wristwatch with a sweeping second hand is required
+- One finger ring or combination of engagement and wedding ring per hand

+- Silicon bands are highly recommended

+- An analog wrist-watch with a sweeping second hand is required

-- Only small piercing jewelry may be worn - No hoops in either face or ear piercings
+- Only small piercing jewelry may be worn

+- No hoops in either face or ear piercings

 Clinical sites may have their own dress code requirements.
 All students are required to comply with their clinical site policies and requirements.
-In the event of a conflict between this dress code and those at a student's clinical site or if a student has questions concerning the requirements please contact your Clinical Coordinator.
+In the event of a conflict between this dress code and those at a student's clinical site or if a student has questions concerning the requirements please contact the Clinicals Team (Leigha Wright and Dr. Jason Stanhill).

-Clinicals & Essential Skills
+Clinicals and Essential Skills